Mama always told me “You better shop around.”

 - Grind food waste with cold water.
 Grease and oil solidify and more easily grind up before reaching your tiny P-trap.

 - Don’t grind food waste with hot water.
 Grease and oil liquefy, accumulate, and clog your drain (or your tiny P-trap).

-- It is OKAY to use hot water when cleaning the disposer.
-We have detailed previously about using equal parts of white vinegar and baking soda, then flushing with boiling water.
-Also, a sink full of hot water and dishwashing soap (free of food debris) released into an operating disposer is acceptable for cleaning.
+But yes, it’s OK to use hot water when you’re cleaning the disposal.
+Mix equal parts white vinegar and baking soda and flush with boiling water.
+A sink full of hot water and dish-washing soap also are fine for cleaning the disposal.